 - Length of term(s)

-NOTE: Other biographical information about individual board members should NOT be included on this list.
+NOTE: Double check your board list to make sure it has all 4 pieces of the required information.
+If your organization’s bylaws do not require term limits, include a statement on the Board List indicating this.
 Legal requirements state that Commission funds granted to an organization may not be used as a payment of any kind, for any purpose, to members of an organization’s board.

 3. Corporation Annual Report: Only nonprofit organizations with 501(c)3 status will be prompted to upload this document (as required to be filed annually with the Secretary of State’s Office).
 In lieu of the report, you may also submit a copy of the email verification issued by the Secretary of State’s office or a copy of the online verification sheet maintained by the Secretary of State’s Office found here.
 Entities of government do NOT submit.